ConvLab/ConvLab/README.md

 Docker provides more isolation and consistency, and also makes it easy to distribute your environment to a compute cluster.

-Once you have [installed Docker](https://docs.docker.com/engine/installation/) just run the following commands to get an environment that will run on either the cpu or gpu.
+Once you have [installed Docker](https://docs.docker.com/engine/installation/) just run the following commands to get an environment that will run on either the CPU or GPU.

 1. Pull docker </br>
 ```docker pull convlab/convlab:0.2```